 - Human Bingo, which will help parents learn interesting facts about each other

-- Dividing families into teams for a scavenger hunt that helps them get to know your facilities
+- Dividing families into teams for a scavenger hunt that helps them get to know your center or school

 Many programs find it helpful to give a short presentation on what parents should know before the school year begins.
-The presentation format should be one that you’re comfortable with and shows the best your program has to offer, whether it’s a speech, a slideshow, or a video that you put together beforehand.
+The presentation format should be one you’re comfortable with, whether it’s a speech, a slideshow, or a video.

 Your presentation might include: